Dior Sauvage vs Bleu de Chanel — Price & Value Comparison

 The Quick Take

 Both Dior Sauvage and Bleu de Chanel are top-tier men's fragrances with massive followings.
-Sauvage tends to be slightly cheaper and projects more aggressively.
-Bleu de Chanel is more refined and versatile.
+Sauvage tends to be slightly cheaper and louder.
+Bleu de Chanel is more polished and versatile.
 Neither is objectively "better" — but one might be better for you, and there's a real price difference worth considering.

 Price Comparison